anreitersimon/Medbrain-Tutorial/STEP5-2.md

-### Implementing the PatientSignInViewController - Part 1
+### Implementing SignIn - PatientSignInViewController Interface

 1. create a new file named `PatientSignInViewController.swift` (`File->New->File`)
   - When prompted for a template for the file choose `iOS->Cocoa Touch Class`